 This error message is only visible to WordPress admins

-Warning: The account for monicaperezvega needs to be reconnected.
-Due to Instagram platform changes on March 2, 2020, this Instagram account needs to be reconnected to allow the feed to continue updating.
+Error: The account for monicaperezvega needs to be reconnected.
+Due to recent Instagram platform changes this Instagram account needs to be reconnected in order to continue updating.
 Reconnect on plugin Settings page

 This site uses functional cookies and external scripts to improve your experience.